Lolaji/Bitcoin-Donation/README.md

 ### payment.php file

-dispaly the payment information.
+display the payment information and receive notification for payment.
 On this page user will copy the bicoin address generated to make a payment to, and also receive payment notification data sent by blockchain.